 Our first nutrient deficiency up on the list is iron.
 Iron is one of the common gluten-free diet nutrient deficiencies for a few reasons.

-1. If you have celiac disease and are recovering from damage in your small intestine, your iron absorption could be impaired.
+- If you have celiac disease and are recovering from damage in your small intestine, your iron absorption could be impaired.
+Which leads to…

-These two reasons are why iron is a major gluten-free nutrient deficiency concern.
+These three reasons are why iron is a major nutrient of concern on a gluten-free diet.

 - Extreme fatigue